 Medium-Term Market Trend

-Between 2014 and 2024, Croatia’s car market nearly doubled, expanding from 33,953 to 62,931 units as strong household consumption and stable GDP growth supported demand.
-The pandemic caused a sharp 42.8% drop in 2020, but sales rebounded rapidly in 2021 and maintained positive momentum through 2024 despite a brief 2022 contraction.
+Between 2014 and 2024, Croatia’s car market almost doubled, growing from 33,953 to 62,931 units, supported by solid household consumption and steady GDP expansion.
+Although the pandemic triggered a sharp 42.8% decline in 2020, the market rebounded strongly in 2021 and continued to grow through 2024, despite a temporary dip in 2022.
+This upward trend extended into 2025, with total car sales reaching 68,580 units.

 Tables with sales figures